A link to reset your password has been sent to your email

 Ampascachi themselves breed the horses that they use for their riding holidays, they were specifically selected for that purpose by Ampascachi.
 The education of the horses is based on the principles of ethology which studies the brain and learning processes of horses and emphasizes respectful and ethical treatment.
 It is a unique experience to meet their horses!

 All the horses are Peruvian Paso horses, they have been breeding them for over 20 years by selecting the best horses.
-The Peruvian Paso horse moves in a special gait, the "Paso llano", which is very comfortable for the rider, and at an average speed of 10 to 12 km/h, it allows to move quite quickly over a long period of time.
-The horse moves both legs of the same side, first, the hind leg steps down and then the front leg.
+The Peruvian Paso horse moves in a special gait, the "Paso llano", which is very comfortable for the rider, and at an average speed of 10 to 12 km/h, it allows it to move quite quickly over a long period of time.
+The horse moves both legs on the same side, first, the hind leg steps down, and then the front leg.

 Located in the Province of Salta, the Lerma Valley is an extended and fertile area where you perceive the scent of wild herbs.
 The characteristic, old colonial houses are embellished by the work of handicraft men and surrounded by fascinating landscapes.
 The climate is typical for a mountainous area with a mildly humid climate and a dry season that starts in May and lasts until November.